11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 5. Observe Your Body

-Scan your body from head to toe once you are comfortable focusing on your breath.
-Notice any sensations in each part of your body.
-This could include sensations of heat, cold, tension, relaxation, pain, or anything else.
+Once comfortable, scan your body from head to toe while practicing breath awareness.
+Feel every aspect of your body.
+This could be heat, cold, tension, relaxation, discomfort, or anything else.

 Brain fog.
-Write everything on a to-do list or action plan to clear your mind off the clutter.
+To declutter, write everything on a to-do list or action plan.

 6. Make an Action Plan